pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 ### Startup in a Box

 Thinking about turning that side project into a little something more?
 Follow along to stand up a website for your startup on Amazon S3 with Cloudfront and Checkly, all using Pulumi.
-When you're done, we'll send you a super limited piece of swag unique to this challenge!
+When you're done, we'll send you a fancy drink tumbler with a special Pulumipus on it, just for this Challenge!

 ### Prerequisites